pingidentity/pingidentity-devops-getting-started/docs/profilesLayered.md

 ## Assign the environment variables for the deployment

 We'll assign the environment variables for use in a Docker Compose YAML file.
-However, you can use this technique with any Docker deployment (such as `docker run`, Kubernetes, Docker Swarm).
+However, you can use this technique with any Docker or Kubernetes deployment.

 If you're intending on using your Github repository for the deployment, in the following examples, replace `SERVER_PROFILE_URL=https://github.com/pingidentity/pingidentity-server-profiles.git`